xorbitsai/inference/doc/source/models/model_abilities/multimodal.rst

-.. _vision:
+.. _multimodal:

 =====================
 Vision
 =====================

-Learn how to process images with LLMs.
+Learn how to process images and audio with LLMs.

 Introduction